plurid/plurid/docs/CONTROL_SURFACE.md

 switches `space.grab` / `space.palette` / `space.shortcutsOverlay` / `space.focus` (each toggles when
 `on` is omitted, as the key does).

+What each does to the arrangement, exactly (2026-09-17): `space.spawnPlane { route, parentPlaneID, link?, linkCoordinates?, bridgeLength?, bridgeKind?, framing?, token? }` opens the route as a child at the parent's right edge (a `link` selector is measured as a `PluridLink` measures itself), frames parent and child together (`framing: 'pair'`, the default), and OPENS a route already open rather than putting it away. `space.movePlanes { planeIDs?, deltaX, deltaY, deltaZ?, frame: 'world' |
+'plane', pinned }` moves the planes named (else the selection), leaves the selection alone, pins only with `pinned: true`, and with `frame: 'plane'` moves along each plane's own axes; a move that pins is one history step. `space.pinPlane { planeID, pinned? }` pins a plane where it is or gives it back to the layout. `space.describe { token }` answers on `space.changed` kind `describe` with the inspection `api.inspect()` gives, for a host that holds no api; `space.blur` takes the keyboard off the space and kind `focus` reports it; `space.command { id }` runs a shortcut by id, ignores `shortcuts.disabled` (a key taken from the reader, not from the host) and answers kind `command` `{ id, ran, reason }`. `view.setTree` makes the view agree with the tree's roots.
+See `MIGRATION.md`.

 #### Which plane did that become?

 `view.addPlane` and `space.spawnPlane` take an optional **`token`**.
 The engine answers on